CaT-2z/Simple-CNI/README.md

 # SimpleCNI
-A CNI made in bash based on bash-cni
-It can handle multi interface setups with multus
+A CNI made as part of my thesis work.
+Written in bash based on bash-cni It can handle multi interface setups with multus.

 ## Setup
 Using multus, place the bash script in the kube node's bin folder. and create a custom network attachment definition like this: